nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Open your Command Prompt (Windows) or your Terminal (MacOS, Linux) and navigate to the folder your JAR file resides in.

 Run the JAR file by using the command `java -jar sourceControl.jar`.

+On an OS based off of Linux, it might be necessary to run `chmod +x sourceControl.jar` on Terminal to allow opening application via double-clicking.

 [Return to table of contents](#table-of-contents)